Martin Norris – Open Space Planner, Wellington Shire Council

-Understanding biology may be the key for maximising biological potential; however, considering the tree within an economic role is also a valid method of planning for an aging urban forest.
+Understanding biology may be the key to maximising biological potential; however, considering the tree within an economic role is also a valid method of planning for an aging urban forest.

 A single representative street tree in optimum condition has an internal rate of return of over 25%, and can produce almost $16,000 in cumulative benefits in its lifetime.
 The urban forest resource in Canberra as a whole has the potential to produce an estimated $45 to $95 million worth of benefits annually.

 Whilst amenity and environmental benefits have become more financially quantifiable many other economic benefits can likewise be quantified.
 Wolf (1998a; 1999; 2003) conducted studies into consumer habits and concluded that a healthy urban forest can have a real and measurable positive effect on consumer spending.